F50

 - Check convection fan operation:

-- Start a convection bake cycle and listen for the fan (with door closed).
-If silent and F50 appears, continue.
+- Start a convection bake cycle and listen for the fan (with the door closed).
+If it is silent and F50 appears, continue.

-- Remove the convection fan cover (screws at rear of oven cavity).
+- Remove the convection fan cover (screws are at the rear of the oven cavity).

 - Try spinning the fan blade by hand; it should turn freely without scraping.